 Once you’re bread has cooled, feel free to cut into it and enjoy!

 Because this is sourdough bread, it can last a bit longer on the counter than other breads.
 Simply seal it in a bag and keep it at room temperature for about 5 days.
-Do not refrigerate your bread, as the colder temperatures will make the bread go stale faster.
+Do not refrigerate your 100% whole wheat sourdough bread, as the colder temperatures will make the loaf go stale faster.

 Just the Basics